cnlog/ImeStudy/Study.md

 ## What does an IME installer?

-It copys the IME-related files into the system, writes some settings in the registry, and call the `ImeInquire` function defined in the IME DLL file.
+It copys the IME-related files into the system, writes some settings in the registry, and call the `ImmInstallIME` function.

 ## What does `DefWindowProc` for IME support?